 - The European Commission will support high quality cross-border training projects on EU law using the different EU funds available, such as the future Justice and Citizenship, Equality, Rights and Values programmes.

-Achieving this objective is the joint responsibility of all stakeholders.
-Member States, Councils for the judiciary, national and European judicial training bodies, and legal professions at national and European level must be committed to integrating EU law and its implementation into national and local training and to increasing the number of training activities in EU law and the number of participants attending such sessions.
+Achieving these new objectives is the joint responsibility of all stakeholders.
+Member States, Councils for the judiciary, national and European judicial training bodies, and justice professionals at national and European level must be committed to integrating EU law and its implementation into national and local training and to increasing the number of training activities in EU law and the number of participants attending such sessions.

 Information about EU financial support for European judicial training projects can be found on the websites of the Directorate General for Justice and Consumers, the Directorate General for Competition, the Directorate General Migration and Home Affairs and the European Anti-Fraud Office (OLAF).

 Complementary to the new Strategy, the Commission has launched the European Training Platform (ETP).
 The ETP is a search tool that enables justice professionals to find training courses on EU law organised in the EU and training material to train themselves.
 Justice professionals will be able to search there for training courses on EU law and keep up-to-date on the training activities held in different languages.
 The ETP is launched as a 1st test phase in 2021 with the participation of the four recognised EU-level judicial training providers: the European Judicial Training Network (EJTN), the Academy of European Law (ERA), the European Institute of Public Administration (EIPA) and the European University Institute (EUI).
 The Commission contributes to the platform with up to-date and ready-to-use training materials or handbooks produced notably thanks to EU financial support.

 Assessing the current situation